 Jim Ades Raptor Sanctuary

-We occasionally run Raptor Keeper Talks, where visitors can have a close-contact experience with one of our birds; check for details on this website or at Reception.
+We occasionally run Raptor Keeper Talks, where visitors can have a close-encounter experience with one of our birds, check for details on this website or at Reception.